citrusvanilla/tinyflux/docs/source/design-principles.rst

 Prioritize Searches for Time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-TinyFlux builds an index on time by keeping a sorted container data structure of timestamps in memory, and searches over the index quickly by parsing queries and invoking optimized search algorithms for sorted containers to retrive candidate Points quickly.
+TinyFlux builds an index on time by keeping a sorted container data structure of timestamps in memory, and searches over the index quickly by parsing queries and invoking optimized search algorithms for sorted containers to retrieve candidate Points quickly.
 This reduces potentially slow and exhaustive evaluations significantly.

 Schemaless design